 Frequency Fine control range: +/- 0.5 Octaves

-+ and - Hard Sync
+Positive- and Negative Hard Sync and Both.

 Soft Sync